miquels/webnis/webnis-bind/README.md

 This is a daemon that sits between webnis-nss and webnis-pam and the webnis server that has the webnis data.

-It accepts requests like GETPWNAM <name>, GETGRGID <number>.
+It accepts requests like GETPWNAM <username>, GETGRGID <number>.
 It translates that to a URL on a webnis server, goes out on the net to retrieve the data, and returns it to the local client on the UNIX socket.